Difference between National Parks, Wildlife Sanctuary & Tiger Reserve

 Human activities are permissible inside these sanctuaries.
 People are allowed to graze cattle and collect forest produce.
 Settlements aren’t permitted but rights over land are granted to their rightful holders.

 There are a total of 544 wildlife sanctuaries scattered all across India.
 Some popular ones are – Umred Karhandla Wildlife Sanctuary in Maharashtra, Nal Sarovar Wildlife Sanctuary in Gujarat, Karakoram Wildlife Sanctuary in Kashmir, Mookambika Wildlife Sanctuary in Karnataka and others.

 Some of the top Wildlife Sanctuaries in India

 There are a total of 551 Wildlife Sanctuaries in India covering 1,19,775.80 sq km of an area.

 What is Tiger Reserves?

 A protected area statutorily designated for conservation of the striped big cats is referred to as Tiger Reserve.
 However, a tiger reserve may also be a national park or wildlife sanctuary.
 Such as the Sariska Tiger Reserve is also a national park.
 It is so because the place was originally created as a national park and later dedicated to tiger conservation.

 This is not to say that all tiger reserves have to be a sanctuary or a national park.
 Some of them exist as tiger reserves only since they were specially created for the purpose of conservation and protection of tigers.
 Tadoba Andhari is one such tiger reserve.

 Today, there are 50 tiger reserves in India under governing of the Project Tiger.
 These reserves are administrated and looked after by the National Tiger Conservation Authority (NTCA).
-The tiger reserves have a played a crucial role to the result that India is home to 70 percent of world tiger population today.
+The tiger reserves have played a crucial role in the result that India is home to 70 per cent of the world tiger population today.